ajbarry/meteor-yahoo-finance/README.md

 ## Usage:

+Please note that currently this package is limited to server-side operation.
+Personally I didn't intend to ever use this package for client-side functionality and chose not to bloat my client footprint unnecessarily.
+I don't believe there is currently any way in Meteor to specify where to load packages outside of the package.js definition itself.
+If there is a way, please let me know... or Fork it!

+Meanwhile, if you would like to try it out for yourself, see Tim Barclay's walk-through [Creating a Single Page app in Meteor](http://blog.scottlogic.com/2015/07/14/meteor.html) that uses yahoo-finance to generate a [Highstock](http://www.highcharts.com/products/highstock) chart.
+Thanks Tim!

 ### Historical Quotes
 Historical quotes give you the closing data for the stock symbols you request within a given date range.